Azure/azure-powershell/documentation/development-docs/examples/private-link-resource-example.md

 5. Connection cannot be approved after rejection

-6. One top level resource can maximum 3 private end point connection
+6. One top level resource can have maximum 3 private end point connection